F1R3FLY-io/f1r3fly/README.md

 ### Caveats

-During this pre-release phase of the F1r3fly software, there are some [known issues](https://github.com/rchain/rchain/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
+During this pre-release phase of the software, there are some [known issues]()

 ### Filing Issues